 The Board of Directors has a three-member Audit Committee consisting of Directors Bryant J. Brooks, Delight Saxton and Ronald H. Zech.
 The Audit Committee exercises the following powers: (1) nominates the independent auditors of the Company to be approved by the Board of Directors; (2) meets with the independent auditors to review the annual audit; (3) assists the full Board in evaluating the auditors' performance; and (4) reviews internal control procedures, related party transactions and, where appropriate, potential conflict of interest situations.
-The Audit Committee met two times during 1996, and all members of the Committee participated at each meeting.
+The Audit Committee met twice during 1997.

 The Board of Directors also has a three-member Executive Compensation Committee consisting of Directors Bryant J. Brooks, Robert P. McGrath and Ronald H. Zech.
 The Executive Compensation Committee establishes the general compensation policies of the Company for its executive officers and sets the actual compensation plans and specific compensation levels for the individual officers.
-The Executive Compensation Committee held one meeting during 1996, and all members of the Committee participated at that meeting.
+The Executive Compensation Committee held one meeting during 1997, and took action by unanimous written consent another time during the year.

-The Board has a Long-Term Stock Bonus Plan Committee which administers the Company's Long-Term Stock Bonus Plan.
+The Board has a Long-Term Stock Bonus Plan Committee that administers the Company's Long-Term Stock Bonus Plan.
 All members of the Board of Directors, except a Director who was a participant in the Long-Term Stock Bonus Plan at any time within the preceding twelve months, are automatically members of this Committee.
 At the present time, all five directors of the Company are members of the Long-Term Stock Bonus Plan Committee.
-The Long-Term Stock Bonus Plan Committee held no meetings but took action by unanimous written consent one time during 1996.
+The Long-Term Stock Bonus Plan Committee held no meetings but took action by unanimous written consent one time during 1997.